a7med12345/Face_super-resolution/README.md

 3.1 Overall Architecture:

-We use two generator and two discriminators: The first generator called high to low generator is used to create low resolution data from high resolution input; it's combined with the first discriminator called Low Resolution Discriminator.
+We use two generator and one discriminators: The first generator called high to low generator is used to create low resolution data from high resolution input; it's combined with the  discriminator called Low Resolution Discriminator.

 The second generator called low to high generator takes the output of the high to low generator as input and produce a high resolution image.
-It's combined with the second discriminator called high resolution discriminator.

 The overall architecture is presented in the figure below.